nazeels/kafka-python/README.md

 simple kafka pub-sub using python

 Aim of Sample:
-Run kafka instance with Zookeeper and send message to a topic and continously listen
+Run kafka instance with Zookeeper and send message to a topic and continuously listen

 - Dockerfile: creates a simple Linux machine with Python and kafka-python library installed
 - kafka-producer.py: sent simple text message to Topic "foo"